Miss Teen Earth

-Miss Teen Earth is an annual international beauty pageant based in Ecuador.
+Miss Teen Earth is an annual international teen beauty pageant.

-The current Miss Teen Earth is Karinne Lino of Brazil crowned on November 24, 2024 in Lima, Peru.
+The current Miss Teen Earth is Gabriela Pinheiro of Brazil who was crowned on November 30, 2025 in Chiclayo, Peru.
+Her title marked the first back-to-back victory in Miss Teen Earth history.

 History

 The pageant started in Ecuador in the year 2012 and was continued in the coming year as well.

 The Miss Teen Earth contest is an event that promotes the main tourist destinations in Ecuador.

 The contest is the first teen pageant that promotes programs in favor of the environment and visits to children with cancer.

 The Miss Teen Earth contest was held in the Central American country of Panama from 2014 to 2016.

 During these years the competition was supported by the Mayor of Panama, who gave an important recognition to the pageant, for promoting environmentally beneficial activities, which included a reforestation program at the Parque Municipal Summit, a zoo and tropical botanical garden, refuge of different exotic plants and animals considered endangered.